New homeowner’s Checklist

-- Is the builder allowing any demolition work and changes to layout?
+- Is the builder allowing any demolition work and changes to the layout?

-- Any restriction of changing existing electrical and plumbing layout?
-(Also good to know existing generator back up points given )
+- Any restriction on changing the existing electrical and plumbing layout?
+(Also good to know existing generator backup points given )

 - Will there be finishing work done after interiors? (like a coat of paint).
 If yes, any warranty for done interiors.

 - Any form of formal communication required from interior designers to the builder’s office?
 (Like a commitment letter )

 - Is there any security deposit to be given to society?
 (In case of any damage premisses)